python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 <br>

 #### With More Things Running Locally
-You can run additional services on the host.
-For the site, refer to the [site contributing guide](../site) to learn how to start it on the host, in which case you will need to change `urls.site` in `config.yml` to wherever the site is being hosted.
-This guide won't go over how to install and start the other dependencies on the host.
+You can run additional services on the host, but this guide won't go over how to install and start them in this way.
 If possible, prefer to start the services through Docker to replicate the production environment as much as possible.

-#### Start Only the Bot with Docker
-This method will start only the bot using Docker.
-The site has to have been started somehow beforehand.

-Start the bot using Docker Compose while inside the root of the project directory: `docker-compose up --no-deps bot`.
+The site, however, is a mandatory service for the bot.
+Refer to the [site contributing guide](../site) to learn how to start it on the host, in which case you will need to change `urls.site` in `config.yml` to wherever the site is being hosted.

+---
 ### Development Tips
 Now that you have everything setup, it is finally time to make changes to the bot!